vdolinay/GEPLATE/README.md

 # GEPLATE - Software Components and Directory Structure

 ## Overview
-GEPLATE is a software platform designed for modeling, simulation, and decision support in district heating networks (SZT).
-It was developed as part of the research project **TK04020222** within the **THÉTA Program for Applied Research, Experimental Development, and Innovation**.
-The software consists of multiple components structured as follows:
+GEPLATE is a platform designed to support the decentralization of district heating networks (SZT, the designation used in the Czech language, DH).
+It provides a software framework for collecting and providing access to relevant technological and external data, performing modeling and simulation, and offering decision support.
+The platform was developed as part of the research project TK04020222 within the THÉTA Program for Applied Research, Experimental Development, and Innovation.
+It incorporates multiple software modules, which are structured as follows:

-## Project Information
+## Research Project Details
-This software was developed as part of the research project **DECENTRALIZACE ZDROJŮ V SOUSTAVĚ REGIONÁLNÍHO ZÁSOBOVÁNÍ TEPLEM** within the **THÉTA Program for Applied Research, Experimental Development, and Innovation**.

 - **Project Number:** TK04020222
+- **Project Name:** DECENTRALIZACE ZDROJŮ V SOUSTAVĚ REGIONÁLNÍHO ZÁSOBOVÁNÍ TEPLEM
+- **Programme:** THETA
 - **Provider:** Technologická agentura České republiky
 - **Duration:** 1.1.2022 – 31.12.2024
 - **Main Recipient:** Univerzita Tomáše Bati ve Zlíně